Shadows and subsystems of generalized probabilistic theories: when tomographic incompleteness is not a loophole for contextuality proofs: Shadows of GPT fragments

-At its core, the GPT shadow of a fragment is simply {\em a proper GPT that reproduces the probabilities of the fragment}.\footnote{If one defines GPT fragments in a slightly more general way that allows for subnormalized states whose normalized counterparts are not in the fragment~\cite{selby2023accessible},then the shadow of such a fragment is not strictly a GPT, rather is a tomographic fragment.} That is, it is a {\em tomographic} fragment that satisfies Eq.~\eqref{probrulefrag}.
+At its core, the GPT shadow of a fragment is simply {\em a proper GPT system that reproduces the probabilities of the fragment}.\footnote{If one defines GPT fragments in a slightly more general way that allows for subnormalized states whose normalized counterparts are not in the fragment~\cite{selby2023accessible}, then the shadow of such a fragment is not strictly a GPT system, but rather is a relatively tomographic fragment.} That is, it is a {\em relatively tomographic} fragment that satisfies Eq.~\eqref{probrulefrag}.